-Cooking a family dinner almost always leaves the kitchen a mess.
+Cooking a family dinner almost always leaves the kitchen with a mess.
 Without even realizing it, most of us wipe the crumbs off the counter and onto the floor in a desperate attempt to clean up quickly after dinner.
-Repeating this process night after night successfully builds up a lifetime supply of crumbs underneath both our cabinets and stove.
+We were repeating this process night after night successfully and builts up a lifetime supply of crumbs underneath both our cabinets and stove, it was not pretty.

 Make sure to sweep away unwanted clumps and dirt this Spring.
 Start by sweeping the steps, floor, and underneath the cabinets.
-When you finish the easier parts of the kitchen, have a family member or friend help you move your stove aside before cleaning underneath.
+When you finish the more accessible parts of the kitchen, have a family member or friend help you move your stove aside before cleaning underneath.

 Organize Those Cabinets

-We’re all subconsciously aware of the fact that after a trip to the grocery store, fresh food ends up in the front of the cabinet and older food is pushed to the back.
+We’re all subconsciously aware of the fact that after a trip to the grocery store, fresh food ends up in the front of the cabinet, and older food is shoved to the back.
 The problem with this habit is that without even noticing, the older food spoils and starts to smell.

 Cleaning your cabinets is a “Rip the Band-Aid Off” process that will require you to empty each cabinet entirely before your work can truly begin.
-We recommend having a few garbage bags handy and throwing away expired food, as it is removed from the cabinet, because there is nothing worse than having to shamefully look at a blue loaf of bread.
+We recommend having a few garbage bags handy and throwing away expired food, as it is removed from the cabinet because there is nothing worse than having to look at a blue loaf of bread shamefully.

-Once the cabinets are completely empty, you’ll want to wash each shelf down, replace any tattered shelf liners, and place a small box of baking soda in the back before starting to restock.
-There are many affordable tips and hacks on Pinterest that you can access to better organize each shelf in your cabinet.
+Once the cabinets are empty, you’ll want to wash each shelf down, replace any tattered shelf liners, and place a small box of baking soda in the back before starting to restock.
+There are many affordable tips and hacks on Pinterest that you can access to organize each shelf in your cabinet better.
 However, if you’re as crafty as I am, you’ll stick to stacking your food on the shelf the usual way.